webdevpark/wacalytics-node/README.md

 ## Development Commands

-You may now run one of the following commands from within the project directory:
+Once node and all project dependencies have been installed, you may run one of the following commands from within the project directory:
 ​
 #### setup